Foreign tax credit

 Corporate tax rates

-Under the PTE regime, reduced corporate tax rates of 7.5% for operations in development area A or 12% for operations outside of development area A shall apply.
+Under the PTE regime, reduced corporate tax rates of 7.5% for operations in development area A or 12% for operations outside of development area A shall apply on Qualifying Income, subject to detailed rules.
 These corporate tax rates shall apply only with respect to the portion of intellectual property (IP) developed in Israel, based on a nexus approach.

 Capital gain on sale of IP

-Companies that sell IP to a related foreign company will qualify for a reduced 12% capital gains tax rate, provided that the company acquired the IP from a foreign company after 1 January 2017 for at least ILS 200 million, subject to the approval of the National Authority for Technological Innovation.
+Companies that sell IP to a related foreign company will qualify for a reduced 12% capital gains tax rate, provided that the company acquired the IP from a foreign company after 1 January 2017 for at least ILS 200 million, subject to the approval of the Israeli Innovation Authority.

 Dividend WHT rate

-A reduced 4% WHT rate may apply to dividends paid to a foreign parent company holding at least 90% of the shares of the distributing company.
+A reduced 4% WHT rate may apply to dividends paid to a foreign company provided that at least 90% of the payer's shares are held by foreign resident companies.

 For other dividend distributions, the WHT rate shall be 20%, which may be reduced under certain tax treaties.